If Mr. Shinliver Dies ~ A Short Story by Allen Kopp

 “Oh, my gosh!
 Is he all right?”

 She shrugged her shoulders and trained her cross-eyed gaze on her little finger.
-“How should I know?” she said.
+“How should I know?”

 As I proceeded to my cubicle, all the way in the back by the window, a football whizzed by my head, followed by a burst of laughter.